basf/mlipx/docs/source/recipes.rst

    (.venv) $ dvc push

 .. note::
-   You need to define a GIT and DVC remote.
+   You need to define a :term:`GIT` and :term:`DVC` remote to push the results.
-   More information on how to setup a DVC remote can be found at https://dvc.org/doc/user-guide/data-management/remote-storage.
+   More information on how to setup a :term:`DVC` remote can be found at https://dvc.org/doc/user-guide/data-management/remote-storage.

 In combination or as an alternative, you can upload the results to a parameter and metric tracking service, such as :term:`mlflow`.